LogtalkDotOrg/logtalk3/paths/NOTES.md

-When manually loading Logtalk (instead of using the provided integration scripts and shortcuts), you will need to load the `paths.pl` into your Prolog compiler before loading the Logtalk compiler/runtime to ensure Logtalk proper startup and to easily compile and load library and example source files using the notation `<library>(<file>)`.
+When manually loading Logtalk (instead of using the provided integration scripts and shortcuts), you will need to load the `paths.pl` into your Prolog compiler before loading the Logtalk compiler/runtime to ensure Logtalk proper startup and easily compile and load library and example source files using the notation `<library>(<file>)`.